Gut Feeling NOT A Wishful Thinking

 Your intuition whispers and if you ignore this whisper sooner or later it will start screaming.
 Why?
-Well, because our intuition or as I like to call it a “gut feeling” it’s nothing other than our internal guidance system, a precognitive knowledge which is being activated every time when we have to make a decision.
+Well, because your intuition or as I like to call it a “gut feeling” it’s nothing other than your internal guidance system, a precognitive knowledge that is being activated every time when you have to make a decision.
 Sometimes we’re not even aware of this decision-making process because this precognitive quality comes first before we get access to our critical and logical thinking.
 That’s why if your instinct tells you to run, you should run without thinking twice.
 And we all know what will happen if we go against this first “gut feeling”, right?

 Listen to your gut especially when you don’t like what it is telling you!

 Ask yourself a question: When was the last time you didn’t listen to your gut instinct and you regretted it?

 Well, last time when I completely ignored that first “gut feeling” was a couple of months ago when I started attending a group therapy because I was struggling to accept my father’s disease.
 Since the early beginning, I felt that something just wasn’t right with the therapist’s behavior but I chose to ignore all the red flags.
 Besides I’ve been so caught up with my family situation that I was not paying enough attention to other stuff.
 But then I started noticing that I felt worse after every session, which I suppose is the opposite of how you should feel after a conversation with a therapist… As you can probably imagine that was the first huge red flag of the bad therapy.
 But for some reason, I decided to continue attending this “therapeutic” (written in quotation marks because I can tell a lot about these sessions except that they were therapeutic) sessions.
 (If you are interested in this topic I will be writing a post about signs of a bad therapy in the next few days so stay tuned :))